Convergence of symmetrization processes: Rotational symmetry via symmetries in finitely many subspaces

 \section{Rotational symmetry via symmetries in finitely many subspaces}

-Most of this section focuses on finding finite sets of $i$-dimensional subspaces such that reflections in these subspaces generate full rotational symmetry.
-At the end of the section, we consider the same problem for rotational symmetries with respect to subspaces instead of reflections.
+In this section, we summarize the results we need from \cite{BGG3} that address the problem of finding finite sets of $i$-dimensional subspaces such that reflections in these subspaces, or (full) rotational symmetries with respect to subspaces, generate full rotational symmetry.
+We refer to \cite{BGG3} for comments on related earlier work of Burchard, Chambers, and Dranovski \cite{BCD} and others.

-Our first main result, Theorem~\ref{teo:sphericalsym_lines} below, relies essentially on the next lemma.
-It is closely related to \cite[Lemma~4]{MS43}, a result stated using the notion of dimension of a subgroup of a Lie group and proved using group theory.
-We provide an elementary proof.